OnlyFlour/OPMonsters/Readme.md

 ```

 ### Issues
-Kindly submit issues at [GitHub](http://github.com/Johan2403/OPMonsters/issues).
+Kindly submit issues and feature requests at [GitHub](http://github.com/Johan2403/OPMonsters/issues).
 I'll try my best to resolve them.
 But if you need help setting it up
 use the CurseForge comments to do so.

 ### Donate